News analysis of a new comprehensive assessment of

 children’s guardians tend to have around 20 years’

-guardians, and Cafcass is planning a “bank” of part-time employees
+shortage of guardians, and Cafcass is planning a “bank” of

-short-term issue to address on how we meet some of the work this
+potential short-term issue to address on how we meet some of the

-summer,” says Cafcass director of operations Joe Kuipers.
-But he
+work this summer,” says Cafcass director of operations Joe Kuipers.

-defends the benefits of a fully managed service which will ensure
+But he defends the benefits of a fully managed service which will

-hard to see how they will be replaced,” says Gieve.
-She talks of
+it is hard to see how they will be replaced,” says Gieve.
+She talks

 remember a guardian case where the guardian didn’t see it